Proper Motivation and Explanation of the Title and Homage

 The Three Rounds of Transmissions and Scriptural Sources

-The Buddha manifested his total enlightenment, his state of clear-mindedness and complete evolvement, under the bodhi tree at the Diamond-Strong Seat of Bodhgaya.
+The Buddha manifested his total enlightenment, his state of clear-mindedness and complete evolvement, under the bodhi tree at the Diamond-Strong Seat of Bodh Gaya.
 Then he went to Varanasi and set into motion the first round of transmission of the preventive measures, called “the first turning of the wheel of Dharma,” by presenting the teachings of the four noble truths, the four facts seen as true by highly realized beings, the aryas.

 The second round of transmission of the teachings was given at Vulture’s Peak and this is known as the round of transmission of there being no indication of truly self-established existence.
 The third round of transmission of the preventive measures was given at Vaishali and is known as the round of measures dealing with excellent discrimination or divisions.

 The subject matter of these three rounds of transmission is as follows: The first round describes how phenomena have a truly self-established existence.
 The second round teaches that phenomena lack a truly self-established existence.
 The third round is a method for discriminating between those phenomena that have a truly self-established existence and those that do not.
-The third round of transmission of the preventive measures was given in answer to a question asked by the bodhisattva Paramartha Samudgata.
+The third round of transmission of the preventive measures was given in answer to a question asked by the arya bodhisattva Paramartha Samudgata.
 He asked why it is that in the first round of transmission the Buddha said that phenomena have true existence, while in the second round the Buddha said that they don’t.
-The Buddha answered with a sutra called the Samdhinirmocana Sutra, The Sutra of Unraveling the Intended Meaning, which has ten chapters.
-In the seventh chapter, called The Chapter Requested by the Bodhisattva Paramartha Samudgata, the Buddha speaks of how to distinguish between those phenomena that have true existence and those phenomena that do not have true existence.
+The Buddha answered with a sutra called the Samdhinirmocana Sutra, The Sutra of Unraveling What Is Intended, which has ten chapters.
+In the seventh chapter, called The Chapter Requested by the Arya Paramartha Samudgata, the Buddha speaks of how to distinguish between those phenomena that have true existence and those phenomena that do not have true existence.

 Later, Asanga, one of the two pioneers of this school of thought, wrote three texts in which he gave the vanguard teachings on things existing only in terms of mind.
 These three texts are called Differentiating the Middle from the Extremes, Differentiating Phenomena and Their Actual Nature and A Filigree for the Mahayana Sutras.
 In these three texts, the two texts on differentiating and the text on the filigree of Mahayana Sutras, Asanga presents as the ultimate level, phenomena existing only in terms of dependence on mind.
 He doesn’t offer an explanation or presentation of phenomena not having self-established existence.

 The three texts were among the various teachings Asanga received from Maitreya.
-The Chapter Requested by the Bodhisattva Paramartha Samudgata comes from The Sutra of Unraveling the Intended Meaning, which is the sutra source for the seven vajra-points.
+The Chapter Requested by the Arya Paramartha Samudgata comes from The Sutra of Unraveling the Intended Meaning, which is the sutra source for the seven vajra-points.
 The treatise source is the three texts composed by Maitreya and received by Asanga.
 Based on those, Asanga composed The Five Texts on the Stages and The Two Texts on the Collections of all those sources.
 The sutra and scriptural treatises by Maitreya are the scriptural sources for the third round of transmission of the preventive measures.

 In the Abhisamayalamkara, A Filigree of Realizations, Maitreya states over and again how things lack true identities.
 The text discusses and presents the nature of the different paths of the Three Vehicles, the order of them, and so forth.
 It explains these in a clear fashion taking as its source the explanations found in the various versions of the Prajnaparamita Sutras.